Form Container

 - Create a variable of type string named sence

-- Bind the form container to a required data model to render and generate form components, then bind the "Form Scenario" property of the form container to the sence variable
+- Bind a form container to a required data model to render and generate form components, then bind the "Form Scenario" property of the form container to this sence variable.

-- In different business scenarios, assign different values to the sence variable to enable the form container to serve different purposes.
+- Under different business scenarios, assign different values to the sence variable to enable the form container to serve different purposes.

-- Assign "create" to the form container to set it as the creation scenario for submitting new data.
+- Assign the value 'create' → The form container serves as an addition scenario for submitting new data.

-- Assign "edit" to the form container to set it as the update scenario for editing and updating existing data.
+- Assign the value 'edit' → The form container serves as an update scenario for editing and updating existing data.

-- Assign "read" to the form container to set it as the view scenario for displaying and viewing existing user data.
+- Assign the value 'read' → The form container serves as a view scenario for users to view the display of existing data.

 Binding Expression

 Expressions can be static data or variables.
-You can connect to built-in data tables and external APIs, etc., via Query, and then bind a query in the expression.
+You can use Query to connect to built-in data tables, external APIs, etc., and then select a query in the expression for binding.

-Format Requirements for Method Parameters When Data Source Type is APIs (This feature has been deprecated in the latest version)
+Format Requirements for Method Parameters When Data Source Type is APIs (Discontinued in the Latest Version)

-- Add a method: Business-required form fields must be flattened at the root node of input parameters.
+- New method: Requires business-required form fields to be flattened in the root node of input parameters.
 Example:

-- Query method: Requires form fields to be flattened at the root node of output parameters.
+- Query method: Requires form fields to be flattened in the root node of output parameters.
 Example:

-- Query method: Requires form fields to be flattened at the root node of output parameters.
+- Query method: Requires form fields to be flattened in the root node of output parameters.
 Example:

 Property Introduction